Johnny (Johnny Mathis album): Reception

 Cub Koda of Allmusic described this Mathis outing as "one of his best… with Costa's arrangements fitting like a glove around Mathis's pipes."
 He also mentions some standout performances.
 "Everything on here works just fine, but pay special attention to 'The Most Beautiful Girl in the World', 'I Can't Believe That You're in Love with Me', Cole Porter's 'I Love You', and Duke Ellington's 'Jump for Joy'."
 The reviewer concludes, "No big hits on here, maybe, but a more solid track-by-track Johnny Mathis album you'd be hard pressed to find."

 Upon its release, the review in Billboard was more focused upon his switch from Columbia to Mercury Records.
 "Mathis has departed the label, but his memory (in terms of sales and dollars and cents) is likely to linger on with this latest grouping, done up to Don Costa's slick arrangements."

 Cashbox notes Don Costa "has created some fresh full-bodied arrangements tailor-made for [Mathis'] rich swingin' style."

 Variety wrote in their review stated "Don Coasta has supplied the arrangements for this one and they all fit neatly into Mathis' smooth and easy vocal flow."

+American Record Guide described the album as "one of great sensitivity and youth."